Bulk data load from files

 Import data files from the local disk

-If your data files are in CSV or TEXT format and are present on the local disk, and you have already created a schema in your target YugabyteDB database, you can use the following yb-voyager import data file command to load the data into the target table directly from the flat file(s).
+If your data files are in CSV or TEXT format and are present on the local disk, and you have already created a schema in your target YugabyteDB database, you can use the following yb-voyager import data file command with required arguments to load the data into the target table directly from the flat file(s).

 # Replace the argument values with those applicable to your migration.